pallets/jinja/docs/tricks.rst

 Jinja2 supports dynamic inheritance and does not distinguish between parent and child template as long as no `extends` tag is visited.
-While this leads to the surprising behavior that everything before the first `extends` tag including whitespace is printed out instead of being igored, it can be used for a neat trick.
+While this leads to the surprising behavior that everything before the first `extends` tag including whitespace is printed out instead of being ignored, it can be used for a neat trick.

 Usually child templates extend from one template that adds a basic HTML